-No matter how good your new product or service, it won't do as well as you deserve unless you promote it properly.
-Try these road-tested techniques to make sure your target customers know you have an attractive new product or service on the market
+No matter how good your new product or service, it won't fly off the shelves unless you promote it properly.
+Try these road-tested techniques to make sure your target customers are aware that you have an attractive new product or service on the market

 - Give existing customers an exclusive preview.
 Your key existing customers are the most likely to buy your new offer, so make them feel valued.
-Arrange one-to-one meetings to tell them about the benefits in advance of the main launch.
+Arrange one-to-one meetings to tell them about your new development and ask for their valued feedback in advance of the main launch.

 - Get your customers to spread the word.
 Word-of-mouth marketing is the most effective form of advertising, so get your customers to work for you.
 Offer them a reward, such as a discount on their own order, for introducing a new contact to the new product or service.

 - Get customers through the door.
 Use established products or services as door-openers.
 Give away taster sessions, free samples or discount vouchers when you make a sale of an existing product.

 - Use special offers.
 Offer a special introductory price or a two-for-one deal.
 Always check your margins and be clear about the duration of the offer before you announce a promotional price; do not leave yourself committed to a loss-maker.